I stopped before the door of my house. From outside, I could already hear vague murmurs of conversation.

 Tizmilly still looked at me as if I were insane, but she didn't interrupt and listened carefully.

-"I've enjoyed my life as I wanted until now—diving into dungeons like crazy and focusing solely on perfecting my magic because I had nothing else to do.
-But after I saw the prince cancel your engagement at the Graduation Ceremony, I decided to invite you to my last days.
-The reason?
+"I've enjoyed my life as I pleased—diving into dungeons like a madman, honing my magic simply because I had nothing else to lose.
+But when I saw the prince cast you aside, I decided right then: I wanted to invite you into my final days.
+Why?
 Because I thought it would be fun.
-I am an egoist, you know?
-I don't want to die with a sad face, but with a smile, inside a warm place where joy never fades until the very last moment."
+I'm an egoist, Tizmilly.
+I don't want to meet the end with a long face.
+I want to die with a smile, inside a warm place filled with joy until the very last second."

 She was overwhelmed by my confession and didn't know how to react.
 After staring at me blankly, she gave a stiff smile.